 The Fire Dartfish is found across the Indian ocean and in the west Pacific.
 They are found between depths of 6-30 meters.
 More usually they are seen around 13 to 18 meters in depth.

 The Fire Dartfish feed mainly on zooplankton and as a result are mainly found in areas with a fair amount of current.
+They hover above their burrow facing into the current and wait for zooplankton to come to them.
+They make quick darting movements to grab passing titbits.
+Gut analysis has revealed that they feed mainly on copepods in the wild.

 FLAME DARTFISH CLASSIFICATION